GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

 at https://github.com/GlacierProtocol/GlacierProtocol/releases.
 4. If your browser does not automatically extract the ZIP file contents into a folder within your downloads directory, do so.
-5. Rename the folder to "glacier."
+5. Rename the folder containing the extracted files as "glacier".
 6. If you have used Glacier before, *and* you know you have the Glacier public key imported into a local GPG keyring, skip the next step.
 (If you don't know, that's fine; proceed as normal.)